Auverus/Auverus/README.md

 ### Hi there 👋

-I am just a retard on the internet doing who knows what.<br/>
+I am just a random on the internet doing who knows what.<br/>

 Check out some of the worse code on the all of github here<br/>